Bytestorm5/EconomyGame/MEMORY.md

 This document captures the key design goals that have guided the development of our agent-based economic simulation framework, as well as a roadmap of future enhancements and areas where the system can evolve.

+## Broad Goal:

+Design a game where one or more players can play as companies in a detailed economic siumulation.
+Players are competing with each other as well as a wide variety of AI companies providing different goods and services.

 ## 1. General Design Goals

 1. Moddable, Data-Driven Architecture